januswel/yangpao/README.md

 [release page](https://github.com/januswel/yangpao/releases)

-1. getting executable
+1. get an executable
+    - binary download
         - Get a newest binary for your os/arch from release page.
         - Rename it to `yangpao`.
         - Put your `yangpao` into a directory within your $PATH.
+    - go get
+        - `go get github.com/januswel/yangpao`
-2. generating a setting file
+2. generate a setting file
     - Change the directory to your project root
     - Run `yangpao -g`